honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 colour = "#EF7D00"
 lat = -3.188578
 lon = 55.948208
-tagline = "learn to take care of your bike!" times = "5pm to 8pm, Tuesdays and Thursdays" title = "Wee Spoke Hub" weight = 2 working_group_logo = "https://res.cloudinary.com/shrub-co-op/image/upload/v1568667102/shrubcoop.org/media/Wee_Spoke_Hub_WEB_ONLY_mcfucf.png"
 showOnFrontPage = true
+tagline = "learn to take care of your bike!" times = "Temporarily closed" title = "Wee Spoke Hub" weight = 2 working_group_logo = "https://res.cloudinary.com/shrub-co-op/image/upload/v1568667102/shrubcoop.org/media/Wee_Spoke_Hub_WEB_ONLY_mcfucf.png"

 +++
 The Wee Spoke Hub is a welcoming workshop space where our volunteers and mechanic will help you learn the skills to take care of your bike.